-Found 10 - 20 results of 21 programs matching keyword "teaching"
+Found 10 - 20 results of 22 programs matching keyword "teaching"

+A veteran teacher describes her first year of teaching-in Guatamala.
+She faced many, many challenges, but she stuck it out and has been teaching for 20 years.
 Do your lessons sometimes fall flat?
 Staff educator Modesto Tamez explains how to be a good salesperson and get students engaged.
 Nobody can really teach you anything—rather, you have to learn it for yourself.
 So how can you help your students understand science?
 TI staff educator Modesto Tamez shares some thoughts about helping students make ideas their own.
 A veteran teacher describes his first year of teaching, and the myriad things he adjusted to while he learned the profession he loves.
 How do you give your students the words they need to understand an activity or a topic?
 TI Staff Educator Modesto Tamez explains his opinion that vocabulary is best given towards the end of a lesson, not at the beginning.
 Staff educator Tory Brady tells you how to make a teaching box—a valuable tool for getting yourself organized to teach a great science unit.

 It’s tough for a new teacher to keep up with everything from labs to professional development.
 TI teacher coach Arlette Manders provides a potpourri of tips on how to make life a little easier.
 A lucky veteran teacher tells how she got started teaching in a supportive school and with help from her predecessor.
 This episode is one of several “first-year” stories from people in a difficult profession.
 A story can help make a subject come alive for your students.
 TI teacher coach Carol Murphy talks about the myriad ways she’s used storytelling in her science classes.
 Dr. Jim Tour, a chemist at Rice University, builds the world’s smallest vehicles.
 He calls them “nanocars,” and he thinks these tiny vehicles might lead to nano-sized factories.
 We’ll also hear from University of Florida graduate student Diane Hickey, who will tell us some of the interesting reactions she’s run into when explaining nanotechnology.
-Watch as Exploratorium staff and local teachers compete for the title of Iron Science Teacher.
-Each contestant has ten minutes to make a science lesson out of a secret ingredient.
-Today's secret ingredient-potatoes!